Minnesota Bridges Go Gold!

 This year, 131 schools are designated as Reward schools and 217 schools are classified as Celebration Eligible.
 Reward and Celebration Eligible schools are high-performing in the areas of student test scores, student growth, achievement gap reduction and graduation rates, and receive federal funds for children from low-income families.
 Forty of the Reward schools have received the honor three times and 20 have received it four times.
 “Some of our Reward schools are truly beating the odds, and many of them are doing it year after year,” said Commissioner Cassellius.
 View Rewards schools list.
 Visit web page for more.

 Pathways to Postsecondary - Phase II

 Last year, the Minnesota Department of Education (MDE) and Minnesota State Colleges and Universities (MnSCU) collaborated to offer several “Pathways to Postsecondary” summits across the state.
 This year, your team is invited to explore opportunities for new or expanded partnerships between secondary and postsecondary systems to better prepare your students to be career- and college-ready.
-Summit schedule kicks-off in Bemidji on October 9.
-Six more dates and locations are scheduled around the state.
+The next summit will be held on Oct.
+28 in Marshall.
+Registration remains open for the Dec.
+4 summit in Rochester and Dec.
+5 summit in St. Cloud.
 Visit Ready, Set, Go to register online.

 The Minnesota Department of Education (MDE) is working with the Minnesota Department of Health (MDH) to provide information about the Ebola virus to schools.
 And though, officials and health experts continue to stress that the risk to Minnesotans is currently very low, Governor Dayton and and MDH Commissioner Ehlinger have convened leaders in the health, human services and public safety sectors to develop prevention and, if needed, rapid response plans for our state.
 Visit the MDH Website for additional information.
 Or call the Ebola Information Line: 651-201-3920 or 1-800-657-3903.